Source: European Medicines Agency (EU) Revision Year: 2026 Publisher: Amgen Europe B.V., Minervum 7061, 4817 ZK Breda, The Netherlands

 Treatment with inebilizumab should be avoided during pregnancy unless the potential benefit to the mother outweighs the potential risk to the foetus.

 In case of exposure during pregnancy, depletion of B cells may be expected in newborns due to the pharmacological properties of the product and findings from animal studies (see section 5.3).
+B-cell levels in infants following maternal exposure to inebilizumab have not been studied in clinical trials.
 The potential duration of B-cell depletion in infants exposed to inebilizumab in utero, and the impact of B-cell depletion on the safety and effectiveness of vaccines, are unknown (see sections 4.4 and 5.1).
-Consequently, newborns should be monitored for B-cell depletion and vaccinations with live virus vaccines, such as Bacillus Calmette-Guérin (BCG) vaccine, should be postponed until the infant’s B-cell count has recovered (see section 4.4).
+Consequently, newborns should be monitored for B-cell depletion and vaccinations with live virus vaccines, such as Bacillus Calmette-Guérin (BCG) vaccine, should be postponed until the infant's B-cell count has recovered (see section 4.4).

 There are limited data on the effect of inebilizumab on human fertility; however, studies in animals have shown reduced fertility.
 The clinical significance of these nonclinical findings is not known (see section 5.3).